rajatarora/blog/content/post/vision-for-this-site.md

 I like my sites clean and minimal, as must be evident by the design of the site you're currently reading.
 It is simple, functional, and above all, it doesn't distract you with big extensive, unnecessary sidebars, larger-than-life footers, and even a comment section[^1].
 It is typeset in the excellent [Epilogue](https://etceteratype.co/epilogue) font by [Tyler Finck](https://www.tyfromtheinternet.com/profile/).
 It uses the [Bulma](https://bulma.io/) CSS framework, uses minimal colours, and has an easy-to-browse structure for content.

 Yet, something is missing from the whole thing.
-Maybe I tend to create something and then be immediately dissatisfied with it, or a sense of jealousy looking at some of the most beautiful websites in the world... the fact is that I'm _already working on another design for my site_ :stuck_out_tongue_winking_eye:.
+Not just the rough edges in styling and routing (Did you notice the inconsistent spacing in the list above?
+Also have you encountered a page that says `lol`?
+No?
+Then maybe I already fixed those errors).
+It's something else.
+Perhaps I tend to create something and then be immediately dissatisfied with it, or a sense of jealousy looking at some of the most beautiful websites in the world... the fact is that I'm _already working on another design for my site_ :stuck_out_tongue_winking_eye:.
 Will it be better?
 It might be!

 However, will I ever stop tweaking the design of [rajat.co](https://rajat.co)?
 Probably not!
 There will always be a new design to benchmark against, a new font to try out, or a new micro-interaction to implement.
 I think I do this because:

 - I like beautiful things, and
 - I am fascinated by the art of web design.

 Whatever the case may be, expect the design of this site to change, or rather, _evolve_ :slightly_smiling_face:.

 ## Lists and Stats